AnomalyFi/nodekit-seq/README.md

 `SeqVM`).

 ### Avalanche Warp Support
-We take advantage of the Avalanche Warp Messaging (AWM) support provided by the `hypersdk` to enable any `SeqVM` to send assets to any other `SeqVM` without relying on a trusted relayer or bridge (just the validators of the `SeqVM` sending the message).
+We plan to take advantage of the Avalanche Warp Messaging (AWM) support provided by the `hypersdk` to enable any `SeqVM` to receive messages from our `NodeKit Hub` subnet without relying on a trusted relayer or bridge (just the validators of the `SeqVM` and `NodeKit Hub` sending the message).
+This feature is still in-progress and we will be sharing more details in the upcoming months.

-By default, a `SeqVM` will accept a message from another `SeqVM` if 80% of the stake weight of the source has signed it.
-Because each imported asset is given a unique `AssetID` (hash of `sourceChainID + sourceAssetID`), it is not possible for a malicious/rogue Subnet to corrupt token balances imported from other Subnets with this default import setting. `SeqVMs` also track the amount of assets exported to all other `SeqVMs` and ensure that more assets can't be brought back from a `SeqVM` than were exported to it (prevents infinite minting).

-To limit "contagion" in the case of a `SeqVM` failure, we ONLY allow the export of natively minted assets to another `SeqVM`.
-This means you can transfer an asset between two `SeqVMs` A and B but you can't export from `SeqVM` A to `SeqVM` B to `SeqVM` C. This ensures that the import policy for an external `SeqVM` is always transparent and is never inherited implicitly by the transfers between other `SeqVMs`.
-The ability to impose this restriction (without massively driving up the cost of each transfer) is possible because AWM does not impose an additional overhead per Subnet connection (no "per connection" state to maintain).
-This means it is just as cheap/scalable to communicate with every other `SeqVM` as it is to only communicate with one.

-Lastly, the `SeqVM` allows users to both tip relayers (whoever sends a transaction that imports their message) and to swap for another asset when their message is imported (so they can acquire fee-paying tokens right when they arrive).

-You can see how this works by checking out the [E2E test suite](./tests/e2e/e2e_test.go) that runs through these flows.

 ## Demos
-Someone: "Seems cool but I need to see it to really get it."
-Me: "Look no further."

 The first step to running these demos is to launch your own `SeqVM` Subnet.
 You can do so by running the following command from this location (may take a few minutes):